About Us: Frequently Asked Questions (FAQs)

 9. If I want to take time away from MIT, will I be allowed to return?

 Many students choose to take time away from MIT (about 100 each year), and most of those students return as planned.
 We work closely with each individual student to set up a plan for their time away, as well as for their return.
-All readmission applications are processed through S3.
+All return requests are processed through S3.
+See the Requesting Return section for complete details.

 10. If I'm dealing with personal issues that are interfering with my work, how do I talk to my professor about it?